Common Police Officer Stereotypes

-Do cops really have quotas, though?
+Do cops have quotas, though?
 The answer is most cases is no. Police generally do not have set numbers of citations and arrests they must make.
 At the same time, though, it's easy to see where the perception comes from.

-If one officer has issued only a few tickets over a certain period of time when most other members of his department have issued 100 each, supervisors may question what he's been doing with his time.
+If one officer has issued only a few tickets over a certain period when most other members of his department have issued 100 each, supervisors may question what he's been doing with his time.

 The Old Irish Officer

 Especially prevalent in older films and cartoons, the stereotype of the Irish cop was a popular one almost since the inception of professional policing in America.
-This stereotype is actually grounded in fact.
+This stereotype is grounded in fact.